elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 missing values, I cannot study the relationship between exercise intensity and weight loss.*

-First, I'll try to print out some basic charts that may (or may not) lead me to something I haven't thought of.
+First, I’ll try to print out some basic charts that may (or may not) lead me to something I haven’t thought of.
 Below are quick links to each chart.

 -   [Correlation Between Attributes](#Correlation-Between-Attributes)